Opposite of + or - is occurring when selecting time zone

 Also, 99.9% of users should be selecting a timezone based on a continent/city in their area.
 This makes summer time changes happen as needed and so on.
 That all works - I double-checked switching to Sydney, Kathmandu and New York and time happens as expected.

-#5 Updated by Renato Botelho about 2 months ago
+#5 Updated by Renato Botelho over 4 years ago

 - Status changed from New to Feedback